hans-jorg/EFM32GG-STK3700-GCC/X44-DA-Converter/README.md

 | 0x0FE081CC | DAC0_CAL_2V5  | DAC0CAL1  | [22:16]: Gain for 2V5 reference, <br/>[13:8]: Channel 1 offset for 2V5 reference, <br/>[5:0]: Channel 0 offset for 2V5 reference.  |
 | 0x0FE081D0 | DAC0_CAL_VDD  | DAC0CAL2  | [22:16]: Reserved (gain for this reference cannot be calibrated), <br/>[13:8]: Channel 1 offset for VDD reference, <br/>[5:0]: Channel 0 offset for VDD reference. |

 The values not accessed through the provided DEVINFO structure should be accessed using symbols defined by the user/programmer.

      #define  DEVINFO_DAC0_CAL       (*((uint32_t *) 0x0FE08050UL) )
      #define  DEVINFO_DAC0_BIASPROG  (*((uint32_t *) 0x0FE08058UL) )

+Note that the DEVINFO struct in **efm32gg990f1024.h** file does not align with the addresses in the reference manual.

 ## The DA Converter on the EFM32-STK3700

 The STK3700 Board has the following signals available on the EXT expansion header.

 | Signal      | MCU pin   | EXT pin   | Shared with                  |